leiMizzou/MAUDE-Schema-Compressor/README.md

 ## Evaluation

-Maude Schema Analysis provides robust evaluation metrics to assess the quality and effectiveness of clustering results.
+Maude Schema Compressor provides robust evaluation metrics to assess the quality and effectiveness of clustering results.
 It compares AI-generated groupings with manual (expert-based) groupings and calculates the following metrics:

 - **Adjusted Rand Index (ARI)**: Measures the similarity between two clusterings by considering all pairs of samples and counting pairs that are assigned in the same or different clusters in the predicted and true clusterings.